Unnatural Selection: How Humans Affect Insect Evolution Without Even Realizing It

 Duquesne Power Center

-Join Dr. Hoekstra as she discusses her research into behaviors that are passed from generation to generation.
+Join Dr. Berenbaum as she discusses her research into how humanity has affected insect evolution.

 Free and open to the public with a reception to follow.

 Sponsored by the Dean's Office of the Bayer School of Natural and Environmental Sciences.

 Darwin Day is Duquesne's annual international celebration of the life and work of Charles Darwin.
 The event emphasizes the importance of science education in today's world, and the impact that evolutionary biology has on many aspects of our lives.